Salon Business Plan Template: How-To Guide + Example

 5. Hair extensions

 Each appointment will include an initial hair assessment and suggestion phase where the stylist will discuss the customer’s hair and preferred hairstyle.
-There will then be a pre-cut hair wash with our in-store products, a haircut or coloring as appropriate, and finally a post-cut styling to our customer’s preferences.
+There will then be a pre-cut hair wash with our exclusive line of hair products, a haircut or coloring as appropriate, and finally a post-cut styling to our customer’s preferences.

-[Company Name] will feature premium hair products in-store from these well established brands.
+[Salon Name] will feature premium hair products from these well-established brands.
 It will continue to update its offering in order to provide the newest hair products to its customers.

 Some of its featured brands will include: